okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

   }
 </style>

-My name is <span data-tooltip="(1) neat-advertisement-immune-sign" data-tooltip-position="left">Micah Silverman</span> and I just joined the Developer Advocacy team at
+My name is <span data-tooltip="(1) neat-advertisement-immune-sign" data-tooltip-position="left">Micah Silverman</span> and I just joined the Developer Advocacy team at Okta.
-Okta.
 TL;DR - There are some easter eggs in this post.
 If you want to know what they're all about - jump to the bottom.

 {% img blog/micah_intro/micah_hair.jpg alt:"Micah Hair" width:"800" %}{: .center-image }

 Funny thing is, I've been working for Okta for 2 years now, just on different teams.

-Big shoutout and shameless plug for the Education Services team, here at Okta.
-It was in Education Services that I learned all the ins and outs of the Okta Developer API, including our support for standards like SAML, OpenID Connect and <span data-tooltip="(2) exciting-mark-probable-rate" data-tooltip-position="left">OAuth 2.0</span>.
+It was in the Sales Engineering and Education Services teams that I learned all the ins and outs of the Okta Developer API, including our support for standards like SAML, OpenID Connect and <span data-tooltip="(2) exciting-mark-probable-rate" data-tooltip-position="left">OAuth 2.0</span>.
 And, I went on to teach our developer courses.
-Check out our
-[course catalog](https://www.okta.com/services/training/) when you're ready to dig deep into all that Okta has to offer.
+Check out our [course catalog](https://www.okta.com/services/training/) when you're ready to dig deep into all that Okta has to offer.

-I've also been a casual contributor to the
-<span data-tooltip="(3) hulking-page-adroit-chance" data-tooltip-position="left">Developer Blog as a guest poster</span>.
+I've also been a casual contributor to the Developer Blog as a guest poster.
 I am very excited now to be an official member of the team.
 I'll be primarily leading workshops around the country (and the world) to talk about OAuth and OpenID Connect.
 I will also be contributing more code and posts.

 ## About Me

-I developed an interest in computers right at the beginning of the personal computer revolution when I was in 6th grade.
+I developed an interest in <span data-tooltip="(3) hulking-page-adroit-chance" data-tooltip-position="left">computers</span> right at the beginning of the personal computer revolution when I was in 6th grade.
 I first played with CBM PETs in school.
 My first home computer was a Commodore Vic-20.
 Then a Commodore 64 and even the rare SX-64 (```LOAD "*",8,1 – anyone?```).

 {% img blog/micah_intro/micah_computers.jpg alt:"Micah Computers" width:"800" %}{: .center-image }